-I can sum up my experience with Noom in one sentence: They recommend you squeeze lemon juice on your salad to replace dressing and eat ~300 calorie meals.
+I can sum up my experience with Noom in one sentence: They recommend replacing salad dressing with lemon juice and eating ~300-calorie meals.

 I mean, that is some 1980’s-Jane-Fonda-Jazzercise-nonfat-everything-antiquated nutrition advice.